-TMJD can result from an external trauma or more commonly from clenching and grinding (Bruxism) of the teeth.
-Bruxism can damage teeth, the jaw joint or result in spasm in the muscles that control the lower jaw (mandible).
+TMJD can result from external trauma or, more commonly, from clenching and grinding (Bruxism) of the teeth.
+Bruxism can damage teeth, the jaw joint, or spasm in the muscles that control the lower jaw (mandible).
 There may be no noticeable symptoms until you exceed the force level you are used to.
 You get used to the work your muscles do daily.

 Normally your teeth only touch when you swallow or chew for a second or less.
 Biting pressure is 25 pounds per square inch on the front teeth to 250 pounds on the back teeth.

 If you clench or grind your teeth, your jaw moves slightly, and very small areas contact.
 The forces become concentrated and are ten times the norm.
 This can go on for minutes to hours, causing tooth wear, craze lines that can progress to cracks, then fractured teeth or restorations, TMJ damage, spasm in various muscles (resulting in headaches behind your eyes, side of head, or face).
 These muscle spasms can be a trigger for migraines.
 The heavy forces can cause pain in teeth, gums, and jaw bone or jaw joints.

 Diagnosis, preventive treatment, and relief of acute symptoms are areas of expertise in our practice.
 Acute symptoms can be slow to resolve as you cannot stop using your jaw throughout the day.